 Its natural habitat is the southeastern United States.
 Sunshine Blue is a compact southern highbush cultivar that grows nicely in containers in USDA hardiness zones 5 through 10.

 4. Rabbiteye Blueberries (Vaccinium virgatum or Vaccinium ashei)

 This is the most popular blueberry type in the United States southeastern region, and it thrives in hot, humid temperatures (USDA hardiness zones five through 10).
 Plant these blueberry bushes near as least two distinct blueberry kinds to ensure cross-pollination.

 The 10 Steps Of Growing Blueberries In Containers

-Now I’ll share proper guidelines step by step that will help you to grow blueberries in containers successfully.
+Now I’ll share step-by-step guidelines that will help you grow blueberries in containers successfully.